ednuel/Mapping_Earthquakes/README.md

 # Challenge Summary
 ### The biggest Challenge I had with this project was how to seperate the layers, streets satellite, and dark layer.
-Another challenge was adding major earthquakes to the the other layers
+Another challenge was adding major earthquakes to the the other layers.
+Also; remembering to change the index.html to
+<script type="text/javascript" src="Earthquake_Challenge/static/js/Challenge_logic.js"></script>
+### or whatever you file name is.